HSA Human Sheddome Atlas

 Predictions are derived from a sequence-based probability model; peaks are called with scipy.signal.find_peaks at three prominence thresholds (0.01 / 0.03 / 0.05).
 IP0.9 boundaries come from the same peak-detection pipeline.

-Experimental cleavage annotations are harmonised across sources:
+Experimental cleavage annotations are harmonised across complementary sources:

 • UniProt — signal peptidase, propeptide processing, and curated protease notes